Science Based & Patient Driven

 Counseling and Support for People with Cancer

 One-on-one individualized Cancer Counseling is at the heart of what we do!
 We would be happy to provide you telephone counseling about your cancer concern.
-Please call us at 888-551-2223 to schedule an appointment with our Naturopathic Doctor.
+Please call Dr. Shayne on her direct line at (610) 234-0671 to schedule an appointment with her.

 We at BeatCancer.Org work on a donation and membership basis, and all contributions are tax-deductible.
 Often patients, their family members or friends do make a contribution, but many are without financial means.
 Regardless of whether a patient donates, we have never turned anyone away for inability to pay.